Stochastic Cahn--Hilliard Equations from One-Dimensional Ising--Kac--Kawasaki Dynamics: Introduction

 The rest of this paper is organized as follows: Section~\ref{sec:prel} introduces the Ising--Kac--Kawasaki dynamics, the Dirichlet forms, and basic well-posedness results of one-dimensional stochastic Cahn–Hilliard equation.
 Section~\ref{sec:current} rewrites the drift in current form and performs the Taylor expansion leading to the nonlinear current term.
-Section~\ref{sec:BGp} establish one-block and two-block estimates and derive the second-order current closure.
+Section~\ref{sec:clean-second-order-bg} establish the second-order Boltzmann--Gibbs Principle and derive the cubic conservative term.
 Section~\ref{sec:noise} computes the quadratic variation of the Dynkin martingale, proves the mobility replacement, and identifies the conservative Gaussian noise.
-We establish the discrete $H^{-1}$ energy estimates for $X_{\gamma}$ in Section~\ref{sec:energy} .
+We establish the $H^{-1}$ energy estimates for $Y_{\gamma}$ in Section~\ref{subsec:energy-estimates}.
 Finally, Section~\ref{sec:limit} combines tightness and identification to conclude the proof of the main theorem.